-Netflix’s The Witcher series stars Henry Cavill follows a lonely, mutated monster hunter called Geralt of Rivia as he wanders around the dangerous Continent looking for his next opportunity to earn more coin.
-For all his attempts to avoid destiny and remain morally neutral in all things, he’s inevitably swept into a massive political conflict that involves sorcerers, elves, and the kind of evil that only happens in a dark fantasy where magic can make a nation’s totalitarian politics even scarier.
+Netflix’s The Witcher series stars Henry Cavill as a lonely, mutated monster hunter called Geralt of Rivia as he wanders around the dangerous "Continent" looking for his next opportunity to earn more coin.
+For all his attempts to avoid destiny and remain morally neutral, Geralt is swept into a massive political conflict that involves sorcerers, elves, and the kind of sinister evil that only happens in dark fantasy.

-The Netflix series, like the hugely popular video game series also called The Witcher, is based on a series of short stories and novels written by Polish fantasy author Andrzej Sapkowski.
-The Witchers are an order of monster hunters exposed to mutagens that give them augmented magical abilities after exposure to mutagens, but they also brew potions that enhance their physical attributes even further.
-Over time, the knowledge to create new Witchers was lost, so Geralt has sort of become legend by the time the series kicks off because he's one of the very last Witchers around.
+Like the hugely popular video game series of the same name, Netflix's show is based on a series of short stories and novels written by Polish fantasy author Andrzej Sapkowski.
+"Witchers" are an order of monster hunters exposed to mutagens that give them augmented magical abilities, but they also brew potions that enhance their physical attributes even further.
+Over time, the knowledge to create new Witchers was lost, so Geralt has become something of a legend by the time the series kicks off because he's one of the very last Witchers around.

-For reasons that aren’t immediately revealed in the series, Geralt is bound to protect a young princess named Ciri (Freya Allan), but on his travels, he also becomes intimately connected with a sorceress named Yennefer (Anya Chalotra).
+For reasons that aren’t immediately revealed in Season 1, Geralt is bound to protect a young princess named Ciri (Freya Allan), but on his travels, he also becomes intimately connected with a sorceress named Yennefer (Anya Chalotra).
 Most of Season 1 follows these three separate plot threads before converging closer to the finale.

-Shortly after its release, The Witcher outpaced even The Mandalorian in terms of sheer demand to become the biggest TV series in the world.
+Shortly after its release, The Witcher outpaced even The Mandalorian in terms of sheer demand, and it become the biggest TV series in the world.
 There’s even data to suggest that it became more popular than even Stranger Things Season 3.

-With the fate of the Continent hanging in the balance, fans probably want to know more about The Witcher Season 2, so here’s what we do know.
+With the fate of the Continent hanging in the balance, Season 2 is sure to deliver on more epic stories

 Has The Witcher been renewed for Season 2?